$10,000 and Under

-Dan Sinnott brings 30 years of diverse leadership experience to his role as CEO of Sinnott Executive Consulting.
+Dan Sinnott brings 40 plus years of diverse leadership experience to his role as CEO of Sinnott Executive Consulting.
 With a values-based leadership style, he has successfully led organizations through significant cultural change, resulting in substantial gains in quality, financial and satisfaction results.
-One of his greatest competencies is to develop and mentor leaders; five colleagues who benefited from his coaching have gone on to become hospital chief executive officers.
+Before launching his firm one of Dan’s greatest competencies is to develop and mentor leaders; five colleagues who benefited from his coaching have gone on to become hospital chief executive officers.
 Dan has proven strategic, financial and operational leadership skills in traditional and matrix organizations within single hospital, academic medical center and multi-hospital systems.

 In 2006 Dan launched Sinnott Executive Consulting with the sole purpose of developing strong, ethical leaders.
 The unique model of Sinnott Executive Consulting is focused on developing both an executive’s leadership and business skills.
 Dan works with executives from both profit and nonprofit organizations, with a special emphasis on developing the leadership and business skills of first time executives.